snhabir/Automatidata/README.md

 - **Luana Rodriquez** - Senior Data Analyst
 - **Uli King** - Senior Project Manager

-*Your Automatidata teammates have technical expertise in data analysis and data science.
-Ensure your communications are clear, concise, and to the point.*

 ### **NYC TLC Team Members**
 - **Juliana Soto** - Finance and Administration Department Head
 - **Titus Nelson** - Operations Manager

-*The TLC team members manage operations but do not have technical backgrounds.
-Use simple, accessible language when communicating with them.*

 > **Disclaimer:** The story, names, characters, and incidents in this project are fictitious.
 No identification with real individuals (living or deceased) is intended or should be inferred.
 The dataset is for educational purposes only.